barneycarroll/life-cycle/README.md

 |`disconnectedCallback`     |`disconnected`
 |`adoptedCallback`          |`adopted`
 |`attributeChangedCallback` |`attributeChanged`
+||`updated`

 Because `attributeChanged` requires that observed attributes be determined ahead of time, we reserve an attribute called simply `attribute` to trigger its execution.
+An `updated` property consumes a function which is executed whenever it is set, exposing the element instance as `this`; these allow the element to respond to declarative updates.

 ## Why?